 Processing Time Required = (42,000 X .75)(.5) =15,750 minutes

 Processing Time Required = (42,000 X .25)(2.5)=26,250 minutes

-So, by knowing the percent of demand of the two product categories was able to allocate the workforce, then figure out how processing time per category by multiplying the time it takes to complete the process.
+Above you first, figure out the percent of demand for each product category to allocate the workforce, then figure out the processing time per category by multiplying the time it takes to complete the process.

-So total Processing Time Required to complete all demanded work = 18,750 + 31,250 = 50,000 min.
-Now that we have the processing time required to meet demand, we can calculate the Net Time Available to complete category 1 and 2.
+Total Processing Time Required to complete all demanded work = 18,750 + 31,250 = 50,000 min.
+Now that we have the processing time required to meet demand, we can calculate the Net Time Available to complete categories 1 and 2.

 Therefore, the Net Time Available to complete category 1= 42,000 * 18,750 / (18,750 + 31,250) = 15,750 min.